How to Add GPS Location to Photos in Apple Photos

 1. Load your photos and the .gpx file into HoudahGeo

-2. Process — HoudahGeo automatically matches each photo's timestamp to the GPS track, interpolating positions between track points
+2. Process — HoudahGeo automatically matches each photo's timestamp to the GPS track, interpolating positions between track points (typically recorded every 1–10 seconds)

 3. Output — EXIF/XMP Export writes GPS coordinates to your files